kiquetal/book-simple-guide-to-retrieval-augmented-generation/README.md

 ##### Chapter III

 - Generation of index pipeline
 - Data Loading: We will use LangChain
+- Data chunking: Offers advantages:

+   Context window of LLms, context window size (total number of tokens that an LLM can process) Lost-in-the-middle problem: The accuray decline dramatically.
+   Ease of search: More efficient to search in smaller set